zawlinhein/habit_tracker/README.md

 # Habit Tracker API

-Companion codebase for the API Design with Node.js v5 course, built with Express, Drizzle ORM, PostgreSQL, and TypeScript.
+Companion codebase for the **API Design with Node.js v5 course**, built with Express, Drizzle ORM, PostgreSQL, and TypeScript.

 ## Prerequisites